 1 quart of primer, I used this one here

-1 quart of semi gloss trim paint in a contrasting colour of your choosing, I used this one here
+1 quart of semi-gloss or satin trim paint in a contrasting colour of your choosing, I used this one here

 Degreaser, I like this one.

 *Tip!
-If you have railings that already have a glossy surface or a sealer on them like mine did at home, use a liquid deglosser like this one to prep them for painting.
+If you have railings that already have a glossy surface or a sealer on them as mine did at home, use a liquid deglosser like this one to prep them for painting.

 *I didn't take a lot of pictures during the process due to the time I had to finish, but I will do my best at explaining each step to the fullest!

-Use your painters tape to tape off any areas you don't want to get paint on.
+Use your painter's tape to tape off any areas you don't want to get paint on.
 Flooring, baseboards and walls.
-Don't skip on this step, you want crisp clean lines when you area all done, it will look much better!
+Don't skip this step!
+You want crisp clean lines when you are all done, it will look much better!

-Ok so I should say first that you don't HAVE to prime IF you are using a trim paint an primer in one.
+Ok so I should say first that you don't HAVE to prime IF you are using a trim paint and primer in one, but make sure it’s a good brand like Benjamin Moore, Behr, or Sherwin Williams.
 I used a paint and primer in one in my house and like I said above, zero chips thus far.
-Also, one thing I should probably stress the most is the key to having a long lasting paint job is the prep work you do before you paint!!
-Sand and wash those spindles as best as you can.
-If there is any dirt or grime left behind, no matter how good your paint is, it will eventually chip off, so scrub scrub!!
+Also, one thing I should probably stress the most is the key to having a long-lasting paint job is the prep work you do before you paint!!

-You see the underside?
+Do you see the underside?
 It's white!
-Yes that's right!
-We didn't put the darker colour around the spindles because, well that would just take forever and honestly this looks so good as well, and who seriously inspects the underside of a hand railing anyways?? (insert eye role).
+Yes, that's right!
+We didn't put the darker colour around the spindles because, well that would just take forever and honestly this looks so good as well, and who seriously inspects the underside of a hand railing anyways?? (insert eye roll).